FREE service for all Walla Walla County residents!

 Note: While the above items are not accepted at our HHW facility, they still require special handling for safe disposal.
 Please contact your local law enforcement agency for information on disposal of ammunition or explosives.
 Contact the manufacturer of your smoke detector for additional information on the safe disposal of this product.
 Asbestos must be properly bagged as a hazardous material before disposal at Sudbury Landfill.
 You should contact a professional abatement contractor for assistance in removal and disposal of asbestos containing material.

 Proper disposal of medications is also important, but not offered at the HHW facility.
 Please contact your local law enforcement agency to inquire about sponsored take-back events.
 Never flush unused medications down the drain or toilet as it can impact the ability of the Wastewater Treatment Plant to properly treat sewage.
-Here are some more tips on how to properly dispose of medications.

 Less Toxic Alternatives

 Proper management of household hazardous waste begins by eliminating many of those toxic products to begin with.
-Looking for safer cleaning products for your home?
-Here are some great recipes for creating your own cleaning products that are safer and cheaper.

 Non-Residential Moderate Risk Waste Disposal